 Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

-Older kids and adults might be interested in Phobia: The Science of Fear, which explores the science behind common fears through engaging exhibits.
-For something entirely different, head over to Snow City—the only indoor snow experience in Singapore—where visitors can sled down snowy slopes while learning about climate change through interactive displays.
+Families and adults might find Phobia: The Science of Fear intriguing as it delves into the science behind common fears through interactive displays.
+For a distinct experience, head to Snow City—Singapore's sole indoor snow attraction—where guests can sled down snowy slopes while learning about climate change interactively.

-The Omni-theatre provides an immersive viewing experience on a large 8K IMAX dome screen that takes guests into the stars and beyond.
-If you're looking for something more dynamic, don't miss the Fire Tornado Show, which creates a massive flame vortex reaching up to six meters high—perfect for capturing some striking photos.
+For a dynamic spectacle, don't miss the Fire Tornado Show, which creates a towering flame vortex reaching up to six meters high—ideal for capturing memorable photos.

 Visitors at Science Centre Singapore with colorful towers and modern architecture.